kelvinwong-ca/django-likert-field/README.rst

 django-likert-field
 ===================

-A Likert field for Django models
+A Likert field for Django models.
+Useful for adding ratings star functionality.

 Installation
 ============